-2.002D Analytical Chemistry
+2.002D Analytical Chemistry S1 or S2 L2T4

-Prerequisites: 2.001 and 10.001, 10.011 or 10.021.
+Prerequisites: 2.121 and 2.131 and 10.011 or 10.001 or 10.021.

 Chemical equilibria in analytical chemistry.
 Acid-base, complex formation, redox systems, solid/solution, and liquid/liquid equilibria with applications to volumetric, gravimetric and complexometric analysis, and to liquid/liquid extractions.